saulocantanhede/tfgreek2/docs/features/trans.md

 ## Source description

-Taken from XML attribute `gloss` of tag `w` (word).
+The `trans` feature is based on the XML attribute `gloss` of the `w` (word) tag.

 The source of this data is the [Berean Interlinear Bible](https://interlinearbible.com/).
-The Berean Bible and Majority Bible texts are officially placed into the public domain as of April 30, 2023.
+The Berean Bible and Majority Bible texts were officially placed into the public domain as of April 30, 2023.

 ---
 ###### *Browse all features by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), [feature group](featuresbygroup.md#start) or [feature type](featuresbyfeaturetype.md#start).*